Eight Gratifying Ways to Celebrate—No Date Necessary!

 - Alternatively, this same priest, or a different one also named Valentine, was murdered for a different type of love: helping Christians escape the horrors of Roman dungeons.
 The non-Christian authorities were unappreciative.

-- One of these Valentine’s, while imprisoned himself for acting out of love, had a relationship with his jailer’s daughter, whether platonic or romantic is unclear.
+- One of these Valentines, while imprisoned himself for acting out of love, had a relationship with his jailer’s daughter.
+Whether said relationship was platonic or romantic is unclear.
 He may have healed her.
 He may have written her a note signed, “Your Valentine.”

 Whatever its origin, people in the United States and elsewhere focus on romance during this time of year.